Communications Device Interface (CDI)

 CD_ENABLE_REQ(7)

-Requests that the communications device be enabled on the attached physical point of appearance and with an optional dial string.
+- Requests that the communications device be disabled on the attached physical

 CD_DISABLE_REQ(7)